 Management believes that the collectability of the note is reasonably certain having regard to the projections of net cash flows, economic turnaround and financial stability of the Borrower and the possible sale of the Project at its fair value.
 The management believes there does not arise the need for an allowance of credit losses for the said Note.
-As of June 30, 2020, the principal balance of the Note was \$14,218,641 and accrued interest receivable thereon was in the amount of \$2,479,118 and is included in Interest Receivable.
+As of June 30, 2021 and 2020, the principal balance of the Note was \$14,218,641 and accrued interest receivable thereon was in the amount of \$3,227,676 and 2,479,118, respectively, and is included in Interest Receivable.